 - 1. Application for admission

 - 2. Application fee

 - 3. Letter essay

-- 4. SAT or ACT score, if under 25 years of age
+- 4. SAT or ACT score

 - 5. Letter of reference

-- 6. High school equivalent transcript issued by agency, school, or individual overseeing the curriculum, including the official date of graduation, or GED
+- 6. High school equivalent transcript issued by agency, school, or individual overseeing the curriculum, including the official date of graduation, or GED with signature and notarized

-- 7. Academic portfolio
+- 7. Academic portfolio (notarized)

 - 8. Diploma or certificate of completion from Home Schoolers Association, if applicable.